-The College will ensure that all pressure systems are operated, maintained and examined in accordance with the Pressure Systems Safety Regulations 2000.
-In particular, the College will ensure that:
+The school will ensure that all pressure systems are operated, maintained and examined in accordance with the Pressure Systems Safety Regulations 2000.
+In particular, the school will ensure that:

-- A suitable written scheme of examination is in place before the system is operated; - The system is examined in accordance with the written scheme of examination; - The system is operated within its safe operating limits; - All staff operating pressure systems are provided with adequate information, instruction, training and supervision.
+- A suitable written scheme of examination is in place before the system is operated. - The system is examined in accordance with the written scheme of examination. - The system is operated within its safe operating limits. - All employees operating pressure systems are provided with adequate information, instruction, training and supervision.